vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_VDiff/vtctldclient_VDiff_create.md

       --max-extra-rows-to-compare int             If there are collation differences between the source and target, you can have rows that are identical but simply returned in a different order from MySQL.
 We will do a second pass to compare the rows for any actual differences in this case and this flag allows you to control the resources used for this operation. (default 1000)
       --max-report-sample-rows int                Maximum number of row differences to report (0 for all differences).
 NOTE: when increasing this value it is highly recommended to also specify --only-pks (default 10)
       --only-pks                                  When reporting missing rows, only show primary keys in the report.
+      --row-diff-column-truncate-at int           When showing row differences, truncate the non Primary Key column values to this length.
+A value less than 1 means do not truncate. (default 128)
       --source-cells strings                      The source cell(s) to compare from; default is any available cell.
       --tables strings                            Only run vdiff for these tables in the workflow.
       --tablet-types strings                      Tablet types to use on the source and target.